20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 Contact metamorphism

-Contact or thermal metamorphism is metamorphism that occurs because of heat from nearby magma.
+Contact or thermal metamorphism occurs because of heat from nearby magma.
 A large intrusion, that carries a lot of heat, is typically surrounded by a halo or aureole of metamorphic rock, in which new minerals are developed.

 If the host rock of an intrusion happens to be mudstone then the changes that occur in the aureole are very close to those that occur when clay is fired in a kiln to make pottery.
 However, pottery is very fine-grained because firing usually only takes a day or two.
 A large intrusion may take thousands of years to cool, and metamorphic minerals often have time to grow large enough to be visible to the naked eye.

 Metamorphic rocks formed in contact metamorphism have little fabric.
-In fact, if a rock like shale or slate is metamorphosed in contact metamorphism, the existing fabric is typically obliterated as minerals recrystallize without deformation.
+In fact, if a rock like shale or slate is metamorphosed in contact metamorphism, the existing fabric is typically obliterated.

-Very coarse grained rocks, with grains larger than about 2 mm, produced by thermal metamorphism of silicate protoliths, are described as granofels.
+A very coarse grained rocks, with grains larger than about 2 mm, produced by thermal metamorphism of silicate protoliths, is described as granofels.

 Dynamic metamorphism